rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 Turkey's Believe/Hypothesis (A):

-> it is the general rule of life: friendly members of the human race is our friend and will look after our best interest.
+> the human race is our friend and will look after our best interest.

 Evidence (B)

 > Huamn has fed us every day for 364 days !

-when we examine the Evidence (B)( "Huamn has fed us every day for 364 days" ), it could have the following alterative explaination
+when we examine the Evidence (B)( "Human fed us every day" ), it could have the following alterative explaination

 *   Hypothesis A: Human being is our friend and feed us unconditionally and look after us
 *   Hypothesis B: Human being is feeding us for their own purpose, and probably want to eat our body.

-Even though Human fed the turkeys every day for 364, the possibility of hypothesis B is never to be 0.
+Even though Human fed the turkeys every day for 364, the possibility of hypothesis B is never to be 0, and the evidence "Human fed us every day" can't distinguish between two Hypothesis.

 **How to use this mental Model**:

 *   Write down your current believe/Hypothesis A

+*   Write down your evidence B.

+*   Build The Math Model between A and B:

-*   Find out the base rate of A is true( From past data or combination/permutation ratios )
+    *   Find out the base rate of A

-*   write down your evidence(B) supporting A
+    *   Find out the possiblity of B is true given A is true
+    *   Find out the overall possiblity of B is true
         *   Brain Storm/List out any reasons you can think of to cause event B to happen

 *   Find out the following data: